 c.
 LAPP Audit - Funding

-LAPP Audit is mandatory; LAPP has changed their requirements which has doubled the price from current provider.
-The annual review cost from the current provider will not double, the change in cost is due to LAPP's requirements.
-This audit was not included in the 2025 budget, and will require additional funds.
+LAPP Audit is mandatory; LAPP has changed their requirements.
+The price from Grant Thornton has therefore doubled.
+The annual review cost from Gran Thornton will not double, the change in cost is just because of LAPP's requirements.